YuvalDahari/Alt-Max_EM_methods/README.md

 ## Confusion Matrix (9x9)

 The confusion matrix illustrates the correspondence between predicted clusters and actual topics.
 Rows represent clusters sorted by size, and columns represent topics from our dataset.
-Each cell \( M_{ij} \) indicates the number of articles classified into cluster \( i \) that belong to topic \( j \).
+Each cell $M_{ij}$ indicates the number of articles classified into cluster $i$ that belong to topic $j$.

 ## Histograms for Confusion Matrix